oni49/PracticeMakesPermanent/README.md

 - [RunCode](https://www.runcode.ninja/)

 ## Featuring (or at least has a category for) Forensics, Defense, or SOC:
-- [Sans Digital Forensics](https://digital-forensics.sans.org/community/challenges) - Download the evidence files, answer a bunch of questions.
+- [Sans Digital Forensics](https://digital-forensics.sans.org/community/challenges) - Download the evidence files.
+Answer a bunch of questions.
 Learn Blue Team.
 Profit.
 - [CTFLearn](https://ctflearn.com/)
 - [Forensics Contest](http://forensicscontest.com/puzzles) - Some older stuff, but has scenarios with downloadable evidence files.